graphsense/graphsense-tagpack-tool/README_tagpacks.md

 A TagPack is a collection of attribution tags, which associate cryptoasset addresses or GraphSense entities with real-world actors such as exchanges.

-TagPacks make use of the [INTERPOL Dark Web and Virtual Assets Taxonomy][dw-va] ([read on below](#using-concepts-from-public-taxonomies) for details on taxonomies) and can be validated and ingested into GraphSense using the [GraphSense TagPack Management Tool][tagpack-tool].
+TagPacks make use of the [INTERPOL Dark Web and Virtual Assets Taxonomy][dw-va] ([read on below](#using-concepts-from-public-taxonomies) for details on taxonomies) and can be validated and ingested into GraphSense using the  GraphSense TagPack Management Tool in this repository.

+An example for a public GraphSense repository containing TagPacks can be found [here] (https://github.com/graphsense/graphsense-tagpacks).

-## More About TagPacks
+## More about TagPacks

 ### What is an attribution tag?

 An attribution tag is any form of context information that can be attributed to a cryptoasset address.

 The following example attributes a Bitcoin address to the Internet Archive, which is, according to [this source](https://archive.org/donate/cryptocurrency/), the holder of that address:

     label: Internet Archive
     address: 1Archive1n2C579dMsAu3iC6tWzuQJz8dN